 Seven pieces of SBP2MCG324s can be multi-dropped to a single SBP2WEB24 controller.
 To enlarge your carpark system, the carpark server SBPCPY24 can operate with 10 SBP2WEB24 modules.
-In installations bigger than 6300 sensors, a larger server can operate with several SBPCYP24s.
-That way, we can expand the installation many times.

 All SBP2MCG324s have a unique ID number (SIN number).
 Information on available and occupied spaces from the parking area are transmitted via the SBP2MCG324 to the SBP2WEB24 controller and then to the software.
 In Carpark installations with less than 630 spaces (maximum 1 SBP2WEB24), the software is made in the SBP2WEB24.
 In installations larger than 630 spaces (up to 10 SBP2WEB24s), the software is made in the SBP2CPY24.